Azure/azure-powershell/src/FrontDoor/FrontDoor/help/Enable-AzFrontDoorCustomDomainHttps.md

 # Enable-AzFrontDoorCustomDomainHttps

 ## SYNOPSIS
-Enable HTTPS for a custom domain using frontdoor managed certificate or using own certificate from Azure keyvault.
+Enable HTTPS for a custom domain using Front Door managed certificate or using own certificate from Azure Key Vault.

 ## SYNTAX